kolotsey/netconf-client/README.md

     Send an edit-config (create operation) request to the server.
 The `values` argument is an object containing the key-value pairs to be created in the configuration.

-    The `beforeKey` specifies where to insert the new element in the configuration (for ordered lists).
+    The `beforeKey` specifies where to insert the new container in the configuration (for ordered lists).
 Example:
     ```typescript
     netconf.editConfigCreate('//list', {name: 'newEntry'}, '[name="existingEntry"]');
     ```